 Some overarching identifying hallmarks of the exterior of an Arts and Crafts style home are:

-- Open free-flowing floor plan
+- Floor Plan: open, free-flowing floor plan

-Types of Arts and Crafts Architecture
+Variations of Arts and Crafts Style Architecture

-2. The Craftsman-Style Bungalow
+1. The Craftsman-Style Bungalow

 3. The Prairie-Style Home

 Frank Lloyd Wright made the Prairie-style home famous.
 His intent was to design homes that are in harmony with the linear landscape of the American Midwest.
 Therefore, Prairie homes are low-slung and have low-pitched rooflines with overhanging eaves.
 Inside, an open concept first floor is designed to flow seamlessly to the outdoors.
 There are many windows that allow in lots of sunlight.
 The use of natural materials such as wood and stone are integral to this style of architecture.

 At Meridian Homes, we specialize in luxury renovations and custom home building in the Washington, DC area.
 Our mission is to create exceptional residences that exceed expectations.
 Our highly personalized design process and careful management of every project have earned us a reputation over many years for outstanding client service and solid, beautiful craftsmanship.
 Contact us today to begin your custom home or remodeling project.